xymaxim/allisbns/docs/cookbook.rst

    ):
        ...

-Also, the iterable datasets can be lazy cropped to some new bounds.
+Also, the iterable datasets can be lazy reframed to some new bounds.
 For example, let's iterate over the '978' region of all datasets:

 .. code-block:: python